adshares/adpanel/README.md

 Then run
 `easymock` in server-mock directory

-To add new possible endpints add new json files in easy-mock direcotry with name consisting of url and method divided by underscore.
+To add new possible endpoints add new json files in easy-mock direcotry with name consisting of url and method name divided by underscore.
 Files should countain json response returned from server.

 For more info visit: https://github.com/CyberAgent/node-easymock